Generally, “the supreme law of the land” refers to the highest power in any nation’s law.

-The Supreme Law of the Land
+What is the Supreme Law of the Land?

-This power overrides the rest of the government and therefore determines how much power they have.
+This power overrides the rest of the government and determines how much power they have.

 It is typically an outline of the basic nature of a country, including aspects of the nation that are meant to be permanent such as the form of government, citizens’ rights, and governing processes.

 The United States of America

-Both the government and the people had shown their potential to skew that balance of power and threaten the nation’s wellbeing, so the Constitution reigning supreme over both was the perfect solution.
+The government and the people had shown their potential to skew that balance of power and threaten the nation’s well-being.

 The supreme law of the United States is the original Constitution and its Bill of Rights.

-The original Constitution detailed exactly how the government was to be run.
+The original Constitution detailed exactly how the national government was to be run.
 It revolved around the concept of checks and balances within the government.

 This balance was accomplished through the division of power between the three branches of government:

-These laws can sometimes take the form of constitutional amendments, but no matter what, the government can neither repeal nor modify the original Constitution.
+These laws can sometimes take the form of constitutional amendments, but no matter what, the federal government can neither repeal nor modify the original Constitution.

 The executive branch consists of the President, the Vice President, and the Cabinet of officials appointed to assist and advise them.

-The President and Vice President can interact with Congress, but their main job is to manage and direct the rest of the government and the military.
+The President and Vice President can interact with Congress, but their main job is to manage and direct the rest of the national government and the military.

-The nine supreme court justices are tasked with upholding the Constitution.
+The nine supreme court justices are tasked with upholding the United States Constitution.
 Their rulings on laws are meant to be derived from the Constitution, not their own opinions.

 The Bill of Rights

-According to the Declaration of Independence, that underlying belief is that all people are created equal and deserve the rights to life, liberty, and the pursuit of happiness.
+According to the Declaration of Independence, the underlying belief is that all people are created equal and deserve the rights to life, liberty, and the pursuit of happiness.

 The Bill of Rights is an extremely important document for any American citizen.
 The following is a summary of the first 10 amendments:

-All people have the right to bear arms, defend themselves, and have the security of a well-regulated militia.
+All people have the fundamental right to bear arms, defend themselves, and have the security of a well-regulated militia.

 Forceful quartering of troops is prohibited.
 This was added because, in the colonial days, British soldiers could barge into people’s homes and stay without permission.